 Local npm run dev is green, but deploying to Vercel / Netlify / Cloudflare Pages produces a 500, or the frontend throws Cannot read properties of undefined / API key is required.
-99% of the time, the cause is an environment variable that exists in your local .env but isn’t reaching the production runtime.
-Frameworks like Astro, Next.js, and Vite enforce strict prefix rules about which env vars get inlined into the client bundle, and .env files are (correctly) gitignored, so the host has no way to learn about them unless you set them in the dashboard.
-This article walks through the 5 hit-rate-ranked failure modes and a fix path you can complete in ~10 minutes.
+Almost always the cause is an environment variable that exists in your local .env but never reaches the production runtime.
+Two things conspire: .env files are (correctly) gitignored, so the host has no way to learn about them unless you set them in its dashboard; and frameworks like Astro, Next.js, and Vite enforce strict prefix rules about which vars get inlined into the client bundle, replacing the rest with undefined at build time.

 Common causes